markglenn/codefixes.com/source/_posts/2010-11-02-coders-survival-guide-to-startup-weekend.markdown

 - startup
 ---

-As you may or may not know, [Startup Weekend](http://startupweekend.org) is weekend where business developers, coders and designers get together for one long weekend and try to create a startup project from idea to production.
+As you may or may not know, [Startup Weekend](http://startupweekend.org) is a weekend where business developers, coders, and designers get together for one long weekend and try to create a startup project from idea to production.
 This may seem strange to the general coding population where timelines are measured in months, but with the right idea and enough motivation, things can happen.